o2r-project/erc-spec/docs/glossary.md

 ## Runtime container

-TBD
+A [Linux container](https://en.wikipedia.org/wiki/LXC), more specifically a [Docker container](https://en.wikipedia.org/wiki/Docker_(software)), which is a special format to package an application and its [dependencies](#dependency).
+For usage in this specification, the runtime container can be used to provide the [computational environment]() needed for execution of an ERC's workflow.
+It is a transferable snapshot of the authors computer, but also documents the software used by an ERC.

+## Runtime manifest

+A formal description or recipe for a [runtime container](#runtime-container), more specifically a [Dockerfile](https://docs.docker.com/engine/reference/builder/).

+> _Docker can build images automatically by reading the instructions from a Dockerfile.
+A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image._ [source](https://docs.docker.com/engine/reference/builder/)

 ## Substitute

 A subconstituent of [_Examine_](#examine).
 During a substitution, compatible parts of an ERC are exchanged, e.g. similar data sets for a given analysis, or exchanging an analysis script.
-A substution process usually creates a new ERC based on two input ERCs: the _base ERC_ and the _overlay ERC_.
+A substitution process usually creates a new ERC based on two input ERCs: the _base ERC_ and the _overlay ERC_.
 One or several data or code files from the _overlay ERC_ replace corresponding files in the _base ERC_, to create a new ERC.

 ## UI bindings

-TBD
+Formal descriptions of parameters and interactions used during [_Examine_](#examine).
+The UI bindings are included in the configuration file and may be created manually or with help of a user-friendly wizard.

 ## Workspace

-The files created by the author of the original analysis, packages together with ERC metadata in the [outer container](#outer-container).
+The files created by the author of the original analysis.
+The workspace is packaged together with ERC metadata, [runtime container](#runtime-container) and [runtime manifest](#runtime-manifest) in the payload directory of the [outer container](#outer-container).